 Setting Up The Area

 When you have decided exactly where you want your fence, you need to carefully mark out the area.
 You can use a tape measure to do this, and you can make marks using chalk, stones, cones or any other object that you can fix on the ground and won't move.
-Once you have finished your set up, use the cord to create a fixed outline and ensure that your posts are kept in line.
+Once you have finished your set-up, use the cord to create a fixed outline and ensure your posts are kept in line.

 Your end posts should be placed at the ends of horizontal planks, which are 4 meters in length.
-Once these are sawn you can mark out the fence height of 1.8m and proceed to the next step.
+Once these are sawn, you can mark out the fence height of 1.8m and proceed to the next step.

 Setting Up Plank Spacing